-So if social comparison happens in social media, doesn’t time spent in it affect people’s mental health? you might ask.
-Possibly, but it would probably be more fruitful to focus on reducing social comparison, in or out of media, rather than on screen time.
-A just released study published in the journal Clinical Psychological Science, found “little evidence linking excessive smartphone use and mental health outcomes,” UC Irvine reports.
+So, you might ask, if social comparison happens in social media, doesn’t time spent in it affect people’s mental health?
+Possibly, but it would probably be more fruitful to focus on the social comparison part, in or out of media, rather than on screen time.
+A just-released study published in the journal Clinical Psychological Science, found “little evidence linking excessive smartphone use and mental health outcomes,” UC Irvine reports.
 “It may be time for adults to stop arguing over whether smartphones and social media are good or bad for teens’ mental health and start figuring out ways to best support them in both their offline and online lives,” one of the study’s authors, psychological science professor Candice Odgers, told the university news service.
 [See Related links below for the study, coverage of it this month and much more research on youth social media use and mental health.]

 Much better than reducing screen time is to think out loud with our kids about how they use tech and media – and, even better, about the feelings, needs and intentions behind those uses.
 For example, just on the how part, many researchers have found research distinguishing between active use and passive use of social media pivotal.
 Active use (commenting, posting, in general participating) makes people feel better, while passively scrolling through a newsfeed tends to have a negative impact on our mental outlook.
 Then there was the finding that consuming info in social media about people we care about can improve our well-being, while looking at the profiles of people who mean nothing to us (like models and celebrities, maybe?) doesn’t.